Where To File

 If you can, try to narrow down to a small LPC program that reproduce the problem easily.
 If you can not, Try using Valgrind method first.

-Most of the crashing bug is actually caused by previous silent memory corruption, which it is very hard to detect normally.
+Most of the crashing bug is actually caused by previous silent memory corruption, which it is very hard to detect.

-The correct way to detect any sort of memory corruption is to use Valgrind, that way you catch the problem when it happens, not when it causes other problems.
+The currently preferred way to detect any sort of memory corruption is to use Sanitizer, that way you catch the problem when it happens, not when it causes other problems.
+However it mostly only works under Linux.

-Here is how you should generate a bug report with Valgrind.
+Here is how you should generate a bug report with Sanitizer.

 Login to your lib as usual, do something fishy.